rmarable/Ec2InstanceMaker/EXAMPLE_USE_CASES.md

   *  centos6 (openssl-1.0.1e dependency)
   *  ubuntu1404 (no amazon-efs-utils native support)

-* Lustre on any version of Ubuntu is unsupported due to kernel, package, and documentation inconsistencies.
+* Lustre is currently unsupported on all versions due to kernel, package, and documentation inconsistencies.
+It is suggested that the operator use a custom AMI with the appropriate drivers and kernel changes instead.
+This feature may be provided in a future release.

 ## Single Ondemand Instance With Defaults